How to support student mental health during the COVID-19 pandemic

 Questions and answers

 Taking care of your own mental health and well-being is one important way to help with student mental health.
 When you feel well, you have more energy to be present for the students you serve.
 In order to feel your best in these difficult times, it is necessary to find ways each day to care for your own mental health.
 There is no one right way to do this.
+For ideas, read our tip sheet: Personal resiliency tips during the COVID-19 pandemic.

 You can learn more about various student mental health topics and how to create and sustain a mentally healthy classroom on our website.